Coding-in-community/.github/FIRST_CONTRIBUTION.en.md

-# Guide for first time project contributors
+# Guide for beginning contributors

 ## Index